 Other services to non-EU customers (B2C): Copyrights, patents, etc

 This paragraph relates to the supply of intellectual property rights, rather than, for example, informal arrangements between individuals.
-You can find out more about intellectual property rights in the manual Supply and Consideration manual.
+You can find out more about intellectual property rights in the VAT Supply and Consideration manual (VATSC).

 Similar rights within this paragraph are intellectual property rights which are capable of being legally enforced.
 Services which do not involve intellectual property are therefore not covered by this paragraph even though they may be described as a right or a licence.

 This point has been supported by the VAT Tribunal in Winterthur Swiss Insurance Company (LON/03/0827) (VTD 19411) which considered, inter alia, the type of right that fell within paragraph 1 of Schedule 5 (the equivalent provision of the time).
 The Tribunal concluded that they are of a type that are protected by intellectual property law.

 Examples of services falling within this provision are: